 Geospatial Analytics.
 A digital infrastructure to manage geospatial data and provide access and analytics services on the data.

 Federation of Data Cubes.
-Coordination of accessibility and interoperability at multiple, distributed data cubes provided by different organizations.
+Coordination of accessibility and interoperability at multiple, distributed data cubes provided by different organizations using open consensus standards.
 Users should be able to access any data cube in the federation without knowing the location.

 Data Cube related technologies are demonstrating to be an efficient technical mean to achieve the needed bridge from large amounts of observational (e.g. remote sensing) and other geospatial data to the wider geospatial domain.
 Data Cubes technology can support analytics through: